fandm-college/rcs.github.io/README.md

 dorc@fandm.edu.

-The current list of available computing resources can be found [here](overview/README.md).
+A current list of available computing resources can be found [here](overview/01_resources.md).

 ## Acknowledging Research Computing